Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 \paragraph{Logistic regression}

-Using the first 1000 zeta coefficients, the logistic regression model achieves an accuracy of 98.53\% (Table~\ref{tab:galois_6}).
+Using the first 1000 zeta coefficients (resp. with standard normalization), the logistic regression model achieves an accuracy of 98.40\% (resp.
+97.40\%) (Table~\ref{tab:galois_6}).
 Table~\ref{tab:sextic_lr_weights} lists the indices with the largest and smallest weights, along with their corresponding values.
 Notably, most of the indices with large weights (except for 52 among the top 10) are products of prime powers with exponents that are multiples of 2 or 3.

 As in the case of quartic and nonic fields (Section~\ref{subsec:galois_quartic_nonic}), we also compared the distribution of the absolute values of model weights for indices divisible by squares or cubes with the overall distribution.
-We found that the former is, on average, higher than the latter (Figure~\ref{fig:galois_6_lr_weights}).
-The average absolute value of all weights is 0.13, while the average for indices divisible by square or cube factors is 0.77.
+We found that the former is, on average, higher than the latter (Figure~\ref{fig:galois_6_10_lr_weights} (a) and (b)).
+The average absolute value of all weights is 0.63, while the average for indices divisible by square or cube factors is 3.94.
 This indicates that the logistic regression model aligns with the decision tree model in identifying the importance of such features.